 Store Brands: The Smarter Choice

 The difference is marketing costs incurred by national brand makers that are passed on to consumers.
 Big CPG companies spend about 25 cents of every dollar to build brand equity.
 They do this to satisfy shareholders and Wall Street analysts who place a premium on the perceived value of their brands.
 A store brand manufacturer does not have these costs.
 But it buys the same high quality ingredients and runs the same state of the art manufacturing line.
-There is not much else that isn't identical to what the national brand item has.
+There is not much else that isn’t exactly what the national brand item has.

 Habit and familiarity are reasons shoppers have traditionally been drawn to national brands.
 Many of those formerly national brand-loyal consumers are now reaching instead for store brands.
-In the process they are building new habits and making new friends.
+In the process, they are building new habits and making new friends.
 With top quality, unique items and solid savings, store brands add up to a smarter choice for American consumers.